 - Always keep in mind that the flour amounts specified for yeast bread recipes are always approximate.
 You may need to use more or less than specified.
 As such, don’t add all the flour at once, but rather add in ever smaller increments, and mixing between additions.
 Add only enough flour to the dough as needed to produce a moist dough that cleans the bowl well.

-- 3/4 tsp active dry or regular instant yeast, not rapid or quick rise
+- 3/4 teaspoon active dry or regular instant yeast

-- 1/2 cup + 2 Tbsp Tbsp all purpose flour
+- 1/2 cup + 2 Tablespoons all purpose flour

 - All of the Starter Dough, from above